 Andrew has extensive experience in relation to the defence and prosecution of serious fraud, associated money laundering and proceeds of crime restraint/confiscation, and compliance/regulatory matters – and has a detailed knowledge of evidence gathering from, and asset tracing through, multiple jurisdictions.
 Andrew is regularly instructed by leading defence firms, by the Serious Fraud Office, Insolvency Service, FCA and CPS Complex Casework/Specialist Fraud Division.

 His experience extends in particular to Bribery & Corruption, Company Investigations, Insolvency and Tax fraud, and to issues of Insider Dealing.
-He regularly advises both the UK and offshore sectors in respect of anti-money laundering and associated compliance issues.
+He regularly advises the UK and offshore & International sectors in respect of financial crime, anti-money laundering and associated regulatory & compliance issues.

 In addition to his financial crime work, Andrew has had significant involvement in general crime, and has been instructed to defend in cases involving murder, attempted murder and other offences against the person, drugs, firearms, health and safety and sexual offences.

 For more information please contact our clerks by calling +44 (0) 20 7242 3555 or by email.

 Andrew is committed to protecting and respecting the privacy of individuals.
 In order to provide legal services, including advice and representation services, Andrew needs to process personal data.
 This will include client’s personal data and the personal data of others who feature in the course of any matter upon which he is instructed.